Darko Churlinov

-Darko Churlinov (Дарко Чурлинов; born 11 July 2000) is a Macedonian professional footballer who plays as a winger for club Kocaelispor and the North Macedonia national team.
+Darko Churlinov (Дарко Чурлинов; born 11 July 2000) is a Macedonian professional footballer who plays as a winger for Ekstraklasa club Pogoń Szczecin and the North Macedonia national team.

 Club career

 Early career

 Churlinov was born and raised in Skopje, Republic of Macedonia, where he also started playing football with local FK Forca.
 Subsequently, he went through the youth ranks of FK Rabotnički and FK Vardar until he was 14 years old.
 He moved to Germany and joined the youth setup of Hansa Rostock, where his friend and fellow Macedonian footballer Dimitar Mitrovski was already playing in the youth teams.
 Mitrovski had asked the club officials to sign Churlinov as he would like to have a fellow Macedonian as a teammate.
 He finished his youth career at 1.
 FC Köln.

 1. FC Köln

 Churlinov started to play for the second team of 1.
 FC Köln before being promoted to the first team, where he made his debut on 17 August 2019 against VfL Wolfsburg, being subbed on in replacement of Florian Kainz in the 70th minute.
 He remained on the bench for the rest of his stint with Köln.